Bucknalla/go-gps-simulator/README.md

 - **Automatic Speed/Course Calculation**: Calculates realistic speed and course values from track point timestamps and positions
 - **Configurable Replay Speed**: Speed multipliers from 0.1x (slow motion) to 10x+ (fast forward) for testing scenarios
 - **Seamless NMEA Integration**: Replayed positions generate the same NMEA sentences as simulated data
+- **Single Pass Default**: By default, stops after completing one pass through the track points
-- **Loop Functionality**: Automatically restarts from the beginning when reaching the end of the track
+- **Optional Loop Functionality**: Use `-replay-loop` flag to continuously restart from the beginning when reaching the end
 - **Time-Based Progression**: Respects original GPX timestamps for accurate replay timing
+- **Automatic Completion**: Shows "GPX replay completed" message when finishing a single pass

 ## Development